Our Day at the 2018 Ryder Cup

 Our First Fist Bumps at The Ryder Cup

 Holding our line on ropes, it got crazy with the crush of people as the players began to exit the green.
 Not only were there thousands of fans outside and hugging the ropes- it was all we could do to keep our positions secure- there was now a crush of people inside the walkway.
 Scorekeepers, on-course announcers (we saw David Feherty!), thousands of press, and security walked by.
 Then finally, amongst the crush the caddies and a couple of steps behind the players.
 The Americans made their way past us first- then another thousand press and security, then the European caddies and players, and finally, you guessed it, another thousand press and security.
 And, lucky for me, a fist bump from Molinari and from Tommy.
 And chants of Ole Ole Ole!
 No fist-bumps from Reed or Tiger though.

 Moving to the 17th

-Afterwards we walked around one of the spectator areas near the 14th and decided we wanted to see some tee shots in the about to start Foursome matches.
+Afterward, we walked around one of the spectator areas near the 14th and decided we wanted to see some tee shots in the about to start Foursome matches.
 So, we made our way close to the 4th tee.
-We were about 50 yards down the fairway to the players right- and from this angle it really looked like the tee shots would fly directly over our heads!
-The forth is a long slight dogleg left par 4.
+We were about 50 yards down the fairway to the player’s right- and from this angle, it really looked like the tee shots would fly directly over our heads!
+The fourth is a long slight dogleg left par 4.
 Due to that dogleg though, the tee shots didn’t fly directly over.
 Besides, the ball moves so fast it wasn’t like I could see them anyway!

 The Foursome matches mean though that there were only 2 tee shots per group as it is an alternate shot game.
 Once the players left the 3rd green, it was only a matter of a minute or so before they hit their 2 tee shots (almost) over our heads.
 So that wasn’t our best vantage point.